This page is currently under construction. More details and faculty affiliates will appear in the near future.

 Areas of expertise: refugee women's health, qualitative methods (social sciences), Morocco, maternal mortality, and breast cancer

-Annie Isabel Fukushima, Ph.D, Assistant Professor, Ethnic Studies Division in the School for Cultural & Social Transformation; Presidential Fellow, University of Utah
+Annie Isabel Fukushima, Ph.D, Associate Professor, Ethnic Studies Division in the School for Cultural & Social Transformation

 Dr. Annie Isabel Fukushima is an Assistant Professor in the Ethnic Studies Division with the School for Cultural & Social Transformation and a Presidential Fellow at the University of Utah.
 Prior to joining the faculty at the University of Utah, Dr. Fukushima earned her doctoral degree in Ethnic Studies with a Designated Emphasis in Women, Gender & Sexuality Studies from University of California and was an Andrew W. Mellon postdoctoral fellow with the Institute for Research on Women and the Department of Women and Gender Studies at Rutgers University.
 She is the author of the award-winning book Migrant Crossings: Witnessing Human Trafficking in the US (Stanford University Press, 2019).
 Dr. Fukushima was awarded the American Sociological Association book award on Asia America.
 Migrant Crossings examines the experiences and representations of Asian and Latina/o migrants trafficked in the United States into informal economies and service industries.
 Through sociolegal and media analysis of court records, press releases, law enforcement campaigns, film representations, theatre performances, and the law, Dr. Fukushima questions how we understand victimhood, criminality, citizenship, and legality.
 Her research focuses on issues of immigration, gender-based violence, race, and decolonial feminisms appearing in multiple journals and edited anthologies.
 She is currently editing a special issue on Anti-Trafficking Education: Pedagogy, Policy, and Activism, the co-editor and founder of Migratorytimes.net, and the project lead for the Gender-Based Violence Consortium and the co-principal investigator working on a visualizing gender-based violence platform.
 To learn more about Dr. Fukushima visit anniefukushima.com or follow @anniefukushima.